DanielLandonJr/react_contactForm/README.md

 # Contact Manager

-This is a contact manager application created with react.
+This is a contact manager application created with react and using context.api for state.

+`npm install` to setup

 ---